LWM2M

 LWM2M device firmware update (FOTA)

-Cumulocity IoT LWM2M agent supports FOTA (Firmware update Over The Air) using a firmware binary that is uploaded to the Cumulocity IoT platform.
-To upload a firmware, go to Device Management > Management > Firmware repository > Add firmware
+The Cumulocity LWM2M agent supports FOTA (Firmware update Over The Air) using a firmware binary that is uploaded to the Cumulocity platform or hosted externally.
+To upload a firmware or specify an external firmware location, go to Device Management > Management > Firmware repository > Add firmware

-Select the firmware binary to upload, either from your local computer or from a URL.
+Select the firmware binary to upload from your local computer or enter an external location URL.
 The device type filter must be left empty or filled with a value of c8y_lwm2m.

 Assuming that you have already registered and connected your device, go to the device page to trigger a firmware update.
 Once the firmware update has been triggered, the LWM2M agent creates and queues up a PENDING firmware update operation for execution.